drpauloguimaraesjr/Screenshot-to-code/DEPLOY.md

 Deploy backend to Railway (or any container host)
 1. Create a new service on Railway and connect the GitHub repo, or deploy using Docker.

 2. Railway sets a `PORT` env var; the `Dockerfile` uses it.
+When Railway asks for a port to generate a public URL, use `8000` (the FastAPI/uvicorn port used here).
 If using Railway's GitHub deploy, set the start command to:

 ```bash
 uvicorn backend.app.main:app --host 0.0.0.0 --port $PORT